vaibhav-yerkar/Tasky_Web-App/README.md

 One can Create a new Task, search for previous task and can modify the previous tasks.

 This project use Bootstrap, CSS, JS, HTML, Modals.
+Here, we use browser's local storage to store the Task's/User-input Data